rcc-uchicago/user-guide/docs/midwayR3/overview.md

 **File Systems:**

-* MidwayR mounts two GPFS filesystems that are shared across all nodes: `/home` and `/project`.
+* MidwayR3 mounts two GPFS filesystems that are shared across all nodes: `/home` and `/project`.
 Total storage for `/home` is 21TB and for `/project` is 420TB.  `/home` has a strict quota of 30GB.
 Large data should be placed on `/project`.
-MidwayR does not have a scratch filesystem.
+MidwayR3 does not have a scratch filesystem.

 **Using MidwayR3:**

-* MidwayR nodes run CentOS 7.
+* MidwayR3 nodes run CentOS 7.
 Its job scheduler is the [SLURM](https://slurm.schedmd.com/).
 Slurm commands enable you to submit, manage, monitor, and control your jobs.

 **Software:**